-2019 marks the 66th anniversary of the Cotati-Rohnert Park Co-op Nursery School (CRPCNS) educating young children in the community.
+Cotati-Rohnert Park Co-op Nursery School (CRPCNS) has been educating young children for over 65 years.
 Established in 1953 by a group of local mothers, the nursery school is entwined with the history of Cotati and the surrounding area.
 The school's alumni include the children of some of Cotati's early residents: Hahn, Oretsky, Roberts, and Fishman.

 In 1958, students at the nursery school were invited by Charles Schulz to "drop by anytime you wish" to meet the famous cartoonist.
 His hand-signed letter is in the school archives.
 The school continues to maintain strong ties with the community.
-Cotati City Council member Lisa Moore was a past vice-president, for example, and a number of nursery school alumni living in the area now send their own children to the school.
+Cotati City Council member Lisa Moore was a past vice-president, for example, and several nursery school alumni living in the area now send their children to the school.

 "It was a hard road," recalls Elaine Thomas, a parent who joined the nursery school soon after it opened.
 "Not everyone wanted a nursery school around.
 We didn't have a lot of funding so we used whatever means we had."
 Support for the nursery school came from tuition, donations, and lots of parent volunteers - much as it does today.